Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Well, if you have done any toilet installation before this won't be any challenge at all.
 But you will need a power outlet around the toilet within reach of the power cord.
 So get an electrician to install one before your Neorest toilet arrives.

 There are two things you need to prepare before installing your Neorest toilet – The power outlet (with GFI) and the water supply.
-You need to get this 2 utility ready, so that the toilet installation can go on smoothly.
+You need to get these 2 utility ready so that the toilet installation can go on smoothly.
 And of course, you will need to know the position of the power outlet and water supply point.
 You can find the information in the product specification sheet.

 Here's a compilation of all the 10 Neorest Toilets Specification for your easy reference.